WorklifeBarometer/API/Index.md

 See our [C# Sample code](./Samples/ActiveDirectoryExample/ActiveDirectoryExample).

 ## Send us a file with the data
 The last option is for you to simply upload a document to our data storage (see [Azure Storage](./Documentation/AzureBlobStorage.md)).
 We will monitor for file uploads.
-Oncea file is discovered, it will be parsed and used to refresh the data in Howdy.
+When a file is discovered, it will be parsed and used to refresh the data in Howdy.